Nonclassical resource for continuous variable telecloning with non-Gaussian advantage: Non-Gaussian advantage in CV telecloning

 \section{Non-Gaussian advantage in CV telecloning}

 Although telecloning of continuous-variable states, specifically coherent states, has been demonstrated using the Gaussian TMSV state as well as $SU(m,1)$ coherent states~\cite{Ferraro_PRA_2005} and Gaussian valence bond states~\cite{Adesso_OS_2007}, the performance of non-Gaussian states in the protocol has not been explored.
-To this end, we employ photon addition and subtraction in one or both the modes of the TMSV state, to generate non-Gaussian resources.
+To this end, we employ photon-addition and -subtraction in one or both the modes of the TMSV state, to generate non-Gaussian resources.
+Creation of non-Gaussian states using photon-addition and subtraction have already been experimentally demonstrated~\cite{Dakna_EPJD_1998, Parigi_Science_2007, Ourjoumtsev_PRL_2007, Takahashi_NP_2010, Kurochkin_PRL_2014, Loaiza_NPJ_2019, Zhang_PRA_2006, Thapliyal_PRR_2024}.
 For non-Gaussian states, we employ the Wigner function formalism to evaluate the success of the telecloning protocol.
 Recall that Born's rule provides the framework for the achievable fidelity of the cloned state, $\rho_C$, with Wigner function $W_C(x_C, p_C)$, against the input state, $\rho_\text{in}$, having corresponding Wigner function $W_\text{in}(x_\text{in}, p_\text{in})$, as~\cite{Adesso_OSID_2014, Barnett_2002}

 where $\delta(.)$ denotes the delta function.
-(See Appendix~\ref{app:cv} for a primer on CV phase space formalism.)
+See Appendix~\ref{app:cv} for a primer on CV phase space formalism.
+The fidelity of the cloned states using non-Gaussian resources is calculated by numerically integrating Eq. \eqref{eq:fid_int}.